 ability to communicate well with individuals and groups.
 For more information, see the Assistant Director of Residence Life.

-Navarro College maintains 27 modern, air-conditioned residence halls with space for approximately 920 full-time students.
-The IOOF Honors Housing includes two large common areas, a small kitchenette, and suite-style bedrooms that share a bathroom.
+Navarro College maintains 24 modern, air-conditioned residence halls with space for approximately 860 full-time students.
 The traditional-style hall (suite-style) is a two-person room, sharing a bathroom with another two-person room.
 The apartment-style hall has 2 bedrooms, 2 bathrooms, and a common living room.
-The apartment-style hall 2 has a common area, 3 bedrooms, and 2 bathrooms.
+The suite-style hall 2 has a common area, 3 bedrooms, and 2 bathrooms.
 All rooms have beds and mattresses with covers, chest of drawers, a study desk and chair, closet space, and mini-blinds.
 At no time should the mattress covers be removed.
 The mattresses are covered to protect them and to help create a healthier living environment.
 There is also a couch and a side chair in the living room area in the apartment-style halls.

 The Navarro College Residence Life program strives to create an atmosphere conducive to the development of responsible citizens in a democratic community.
 Residents are expected to respect and take care of the facilities and equipment; they are expected to conduct themselves within accepted standards of good taste and to accept individual responsibility for their actions as an important aspect of group living.
 Consideration for others is the basic principle that needs to be followed by all students.
 Each resident possesses individual rights, which the roommate(s) and other residents must respect.
 These rights carry a reciprocal responsibility in that each resident must ensure that these same rights also exist for the roommate(s) and other residents.

 - Abide by federal, state, and local laws.